 - Am I putting my best foot forward?
 Take a long, hard look at your CV and Cover Letter and ask yourself if it is interesting, relevant, clear and error free?

 - Am I emotionally invested (how badly do I want this) in finding employment?
-How many hours a week have I dedicated to my job search?
+How many hours per week have I dedicated to my job search?
 How many applications have I completed each week?
 (Career consultants suggest that you need to apply to at least 20 jobs in a week, not one or two per month, to create more opportunities for yourself to land that interview.)

 - Am I following up on applications?
 And how am I keeping track of my progress?